bravesoft-sinh/ds-python/README.md

-# Datastrcuture and Algorithm with Python
+# Data structure and Algorithm with Python